-Soft Power is a Melbourne trio led by guitarist/composer Matthew Roche that continues to find meaning in stories left unsaid.
-An all-instrumental outfit, they seek to challenge expectations associated with pop music and the spoken word whilst re-framing it through an improvisatory lens they collectively call “post-rock jazz”.
+Soft Power is a Melbourne trio led by guitarist/composer Matthew Roche that is a soundtrack to a not-so-distant Utopian world.
+An all-instrumental outfit of improvised guitar, bass and drums – they collectively challenge expectations associated with pop music and the spoken word.
+Immersive and inclusive, they beat to the rhythm of their own movement they call ‘post-rock jazz’.

 “Easy Listening, the sprawling new album from Melbourne 3-piece Soft Power, melds jazz, prog-rock, and psych to deliver something truly mesmerizing.” – HAPPY MAG

 Since the release of “Easy Listening” (Newmarket Music 2018) and “A Breath Is Like a Swinging Door” (Independent 2017), Soft Power have transfixed audiences nationally with their down tempo jazz grooves, art rock vibes and meditative improvisations.
-Featuring Oscar Neyland on double bass and Christopher Cameron on drums, Soft Power is an improvised soundtrack to a utopian world.
 Now with album launch tours in Melbourne, Sydney, Hobart and a performance at MONA already under their belt, Soft Power are ready to stride into 2019 with their own quiet revolution.

 WEBSITE/SOCIAL MEDIA LINKS